Last week economists at Macquarie Group Ltd (ASX: MQG) were the latest to rule out a rate hike by the Reserve Bank of Australia in 2018 and 2019.

 If you’re not averse to having resources shares in your portfolio then I would suggest you take a look at this mining giant.
 Its shares may have been on a strong run over the last couple of years, but I don’t believe it is too late to invest.
 Just as long as President Trump’s trade threats don’t lead to a trade war that stifles economic growth.
 If the global economy doesn’t grow as expected, it could put pressure on commodity prices and BHP’s margins.

 Investors looking for alternatives to living off the interest of savings accounts or term deposits might want to consider this computer software and hardware wholesale distributor.
 This year the company plans to increase its dividend to a fully franked 18 cents per share, which based on its last close price equates to a 6.1% yield.
 With its core business performing strongly and its exposure to the cloud market, I expect FY 2019 could be another year of dividend increases.

 - Is CSL the best blue-chip share on the ASX?

 - Turning $10,000 into $8 million Was Just the Beginning For 1 Man

-Motley Fool contributor James Mickleboro has no position in any of the stocks mentioned.
-The Motley Fool Australia has no position in any of the stocks mentioned.
+Motley Fool contributor James Mickleboro owns shares of Westpac Banking.
+The Motley Fool Australia owns shares of and has recommended Dicker Data Limited.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.
 This article contains general investment advice only (under AFSL 400691).
-Authorised by Bruce Jackson.
+Authorised by Scott Phillips.